fmaylinch/vokem-play/README.md

 ### IntelliJ IDEA tips

 - Enter project folder and execute `play idea`.
 Then you can open project from IDEA.
+- If you see errors in `Application` class: unmark `target/scala-2.10/sc_managed/main` as source root.
+- Every time you add more dependencies in Build.scala, repeat the previous points.
 - From IDEA (with Play plugin installed) you can create a Play run configuration.
-- If you see errors in `Application` class: unmark `target/scala-2.10/sc_managed/main` as source root.

 ### Markdown tips